TophatSynth/medic_backup/Lecture Notes/Week 2/Primary Tissues.md

 	- Has a soma, receptive dendrites, transmitting axon and end terminal synapse
 		- Synaptic vesicles containing neurotransmitters release the molecules across channel proteins, they travel across the synaptic cleft, bind to receptors on the next nerve cell
 	- Myelin sheath with Nodes of Ranvier
+	- Different types !!!anki
+		- Unipolar
+			- Only has one nerve process - one axon
+			- Only occurs in invertebrates
+		- Bipolar
+			- One axon and one dendrite extending from the body
+			- Rare; only found in olfactory epithelium, retina and certain nerves in the ear
+		- Multipolar
+			- Only one axon, but many many dendrites
+			- Most common neuron found in the body
+		- Pseudounipolar
+			- One nerve process that splits into two axons
+			- Makes up the rest of the sensory neurons in the human body
 - Oligodendrocyte
 	- Myelinates multiple neurons at the same time within the CNS
 	- Provides trophic support/protects axons - helps them survive longer